 Hire an Agent Who Can Handle It

-Maybe the most important piece of the puzzle for selling your Los Angeles home when you live out of state is hiring an agent who can actually handle this situation.
+Maybe the most important piece of the puzzle for selling your Riverside home when you live out of state is hiring an agent who can actually handle this situation.
 Industry pros say that “you should be especially particular when hiring someone to handle an out-of-state sale.
 Your listing agent should be experienced in coordinating with clients remotely, and able to make a fast sale on your home so that it doesn’t just sit on the market.”